iturdikulov/notes/my_routine.md

 Closing gaps, review my work and commit it, connecting with my team, and prepare me to the next day.

-## 5. After-work session
+## 5. After-work session.
+Supper

 Dinner time.
 I get some rest and recovery time.
 Maybe it's good time for tea or some other drink with small amount of food.

-I like to get some "relax" time, to give my mind some time to recover.
+I like to get some "relax" time session, to give my mind some time to recover.
 Maybe I'll watch something or read something.
+But I'm not spend too much time on it.

-After relax its good time to [[my_physical_exercise_plan#Physical exercise plan]], with tracking my progress and results.
+After relax its good time to [[my_physical_exercise_plan]], with tracking my progress and results.

 ## 6. Learn something new